"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 • Health and safety & fire safety

-Cameron has experience both prosecuting and defending all types of safety related cases and is appointed to List A on the Unified List of Specialist Regulatory Advocates in Health and Safety and Environmental Law.
+Cameron has experience both prosecuting and defending all types of safety related cases and was appointed to List A on the Unified List of Specialist Regulatory Advocates in Health and Safety and Environmental Law until his appointment to silk.
 The majority of his instructions involve complex prosecutions where there have either been fatalities, when he is often instructed in the associated inquest, or catastrophic, life changing injuries.
 Recent work of note includes:

 • Advising separate local authorities on prosecutions following catastrophic injuries being sustained in accidents at a leisure park and hotel respectively.